 - A weight certificate if you're titling a truck or pick-up.

 - If you're transferring ownership of the vehicle:

 - Use the DMV's registration fee calculator to estimate what you'll owe for your CA registration.

 - You can pay by cash, debit/credit card, or cashier's check or money order.

 The above requirements cover most out-of-state title conversions.
 However, for less common title transfers, like for commercial vehicles and trailers, head over to the CA Department of Motor Vehicles' full page on transferring an out-of-state title and registration for information.

 Buying From a Dealer

-Car dealerships take care of all the fees and paperwork required when purchasing a vehicle.
-As the buyer of the vehicle, it is your responsibility to know your Car Buyer's Bill of Rights and make sure the contract, purchase price, and additional costs are all correct before you take the vehicle home.
+Generally, car dealerships take care of all the paperwork needed to title a newly-purchased vehicle in your name.
+As the buyer of the vehicle, it is your responsibility to know your rights as a car buyer and make sure the contract, purchase price, and any additional costs are correct before you take the vehicle home.

 Buying From a Private Individual